 If you ever feel that you are becoming aggravated or angry with your baby, ask for help from friends or family right away.
 Never shake your baby.
 This can cause brain damage or even death.
 Get support from your loved ones to help you care for your newborn.
 There are many people who will be happy to help you.

 If your baby is crying for a long time and may be sick, call the doctor right away.

-  Once your baby is home, you will soon develop a routine for taking care of her.
-Do your best, ask for help, and talk to the doctor and nurse if you have any questions or concerns about your new arrival.
+Once your baby is home, you will soon develop a routine.
+Do your best, ask for help, and talk to the doctor or nurse if you have any questions or concerns about your new arrival.